y-naught/Onscreen-Keyboard-TS/README.md

 # Purpose
 Onscreen Keyboard is written in TypeScript designed for a particular use-case I ran into while producing a web-app designed to be run on a public Kiosk.
-For security reasons, rather than using the OS onscreen keyboard, we produced a sandboxed keyboard for filling out forms in our system
+For security reasons, rather than using the OS onscreen keyboard, we produced a sandboxed keyboard for filling out forms in our system.

 ![screenshot](./keyboard%20screenshot.png)